-Before undertaking any refurbishment or repair work, it is essential to ensure that the main causes and extent of the defects are properly identified and the most cost effective and technically sound rehabilitation solutions are specified.
+Before any repair work is undertaken, it is essential that the main causes and the extent of defects are properly identified.
+This will clear the way for the most cost-effective and technically sound repair solution to be specified.

-While undertaking the site investigation appears to be a simple exercise, it is our opinion that this task should be carried out by personnel experienced in relevant survey and investigation techniques, and who at the same time are knowledgeable of the requirements of the concrete and rehabilitation strategy to be employed.
+While carrying out a site investigation appears to be a straightforward exercise, it is our experience that this is a critical task that should be carried out by personnel experienced in concrete survey and investigative techniques.
+The experience and knowledge of the personnel carrying out the condition assessment will substantially optimise the concrete and repair strategy to be employed.

-Access to the structure to undertake the investigation could in some cases be a major component of the overall investigation cost.
-Carrying out the right tests and gathering the information required to formulate adequate remedial options and maintenance strategy have to be completed while access is available.
-In some cases, undertaking pilot or trial repair projects to verify the proposed repair strategy could also be incorporated in the assessment process.
+Access to a structure can, in some cases, be a major component of the overall cost of the site investigation work.
+While on-site, performing the correct testing and gathering the required information to formulate the remediation options and maintenance strategy has to be completed while access is available.
+In some cases, undertaking trial applications to verify the proposed repair strategy can be incorporated in the assessment process.

-- Diagnostic investigations for all types of structures and in particular for all corrosion related problems.
+Diagnostic investigations for all concrete corrosion related problems.

-- Development of innovative options for repair strategies including associated costing.
+Development of options for repair strategies including cost estimates.